ArturAdamczyk/KiedyWolne/README.md

 # KiedyWolne
-Android app for showing days left to next public holidays
+Android app for showing days left to next public holidays.

+Created with Kotlin and Android KTX.